-Your team has just wrapped up restoration work on the Convent’s 3,200sqm Sacred Heart precinct earlier this year, and you’ve now taken over project management of the next huge piece at Abbotsford Convent: restoration of the Magdalen Laundries.
+Your team wrapped up restoration work on the Convent’s 3,200sqm Sacred Heart precinct in March 2018, and you’ve now taken over project management of the next huge piece at Abbotsford Convent: restoration of the Magdalen Laundry.
 This is a very significant project.
 What are you most looking forward to about this one – and what do you see as some of the unique challenges of this job?

 AL The Convent is a uniquely special place.
 The people we work with here are so passionate and invested in the best outcomes for the site that it’s hard not to get tied up with the spirit of the place and its people.
 Not only are the ACF staff incredible to work with but the restoration works are so important to ensure the history and story behind these unique and stunning buildings are retained for generations to come.

 LY Being such a unique project, it challenges us from all sort of aspects such as the existing condition of the structure of the building, roofing and sewerage pipe; working in a heritage environment; dealing with various heritage stakeholders, and the list just goes on.